Student Affairs Leadership Team

 Rachel Eskridge is the Director of the Center for Student Wellbeing in Student Affairs at Vanderbilt University.
 Previously, she worked for three years as the Outreach, Prevention, and Education Coordinator at the Vanderbilt Psychological and Counseling Center creating relationships, partnerships and programming across campus.
 She works specifically in the areas of substance use prevention, suicide prevention, stress management, faculty and staff training, and providing support for students of concern.
 Rachel is a “Double ‘Dore” having received her bachelor’s degree from Vanderbilt in 2001 and her Master’s degree from Vanderbilt in 2007.

-Paige Farst serves as the Communications Manager in Student Affairs.
+Paige Farst serves as the Senior Manager for Communications & Events in Student Affairs.
 She is responsible for overseeing the division’s marketing and communications.
-Before her role as Communications Manager, Paige worked as the Associate Communications Strategist in Student Affairs and as the Marketing and Communications Coordinator in the Office of Housing and Residential Experience.
+Before her current role, Paige worked as the Associate Communications Strategist in Student Affairs and as the Marketing and Communications Coordinator in the Housing and Residential Experience.
 Paige earned her B.S. from the University of Tennessee at Chattanooga, where she started her career in student affairs working as a student employee in Campus Recreation.
 While earning her M.A. in higher education student personnel from the University of Mississippi, she worked in Athletics and Campus Recreation at Ole Miss.
 Paige enjoys spending time with her friends and family, being in/near a body of water, and watching HGTV.

 Mindy joined Vanderbilt in 2011.
 Her work history at Vanderbilt includes working as the Administrative Assistant in the Office of Student Accountability, Community Standards, and Academic Integrity, where she served as the first point of contact for the office and provided administrative support to the Director, Assistant Directors, and Graduate Assistants.
 Prior to working at Vanderbilt, Mindy managed the outside sales staff for a nation-wide wireless provider and served as a departmental manager for a national department store chain.